hphelion/documentation/cloudos/install.overview.md

 The Cloud OS Administration Node (Admin Node) hosts the Operational Dashboard that deploys private and hybrid-only cloud infrastructure environments by network booting the managed bare-metal servers, which are the Controller and Compute nodes.
-Using Chef Server and recipes, the services are installed on the managed bare-metal servers. **Note:** In this and subsequent Cloud OS topics, we refer to these managed bare-metal servers more simply as "managed nodes."
+Using Chef Server and recipes, the services are installed on the managed bare-metal servers. **Note:** In this and subsequent HP Cloud OS topics, we refer to these managed bare-metal servers more simply as "managed nodes."

 ### Services